How to Locate and Delete Accounts Linked to Your Email Address

 You need a bit of time, some patience, and a willingness to look further back than you expect.

-You won't find everything.
-That's normal.
+You will not find everything.
+That is normal.

-What matters is reducing risk, cutting unnecessary access, and knowing where your email has been used—instead of guessing.
+What matters is reducing risk, cutting unnecessary access, and knowing where your email has been used, instead of guessing.

 Your email is one of the most important pieces of information you have.
 Treat it with that level of care.